ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 uses for currency factory: reserving asset IDs and storing asset metadata.

-As we have already discussed, currency factory over complicates the asset ID resevation system.
+As we have already discussed, currency factory over complicates the asset ID reservation system.
 As for asset metadata, we don't have standards for formatting this nor do we utilize it.

 Assuming we replace the reservation system, Currency Factory will be left without value.